GS_PhantomCam

 Blend Profiles

-Blend Profiles are data assets (.blendprofile) that define how the Cam Core transitions between phantom cameras.
-Each profile contains a list of blend entries, where each entry defines a From camera, a To camera, a blend duration, and an easing curve (see Curves Utility).
-This allows every camera-to-camera transition in your project to have unique timing and feel.
+Blend Profiles are data assets (.camblendprofile) that define how the Cam Core transitions between phantom cameras.
+Each profile contains a list of blend entries.
+Each entry specifies a From camera, a To camera, a blend duration, an easing curve, a blend shape, an inherit-state flag, and a pivot source.
+This allows every camera-to-camera transition in your project to have unique timing, feel, and geometry.

 Entry Resolution Order